Gracqenu/medgetrainer/README.md

-# Mirror's Edge Trainer Mod
+# Mirror's Edge imgui cheat

 ## Setup
 1. Run the launcher either before Mirror's Edge or when Mirror's Edge is running.